sunye/software-patterns/slides/adapter.md

 ## Implementation Tradeoffs

-- Class and object adapters have different trade-offs.
-A class adapter:
+Class and object adapters have different trade-offs.

+-  A **class adapter**:
-  - adapts Adaptee to Target by committing to a concrete Adaptee class.
+  - adapts the *Adaptee* to the *Target* by committing to a concrete *Adaptee* class.
   As a consequence, a class adapter won’t work when we want to adapt a class and all its subclasses.
-  - let’s Adapter override some of Adaptee’s behavior, since Adapter is a subclass of Adaptee.
+  - lets the *Adapter* override some of the *Adaptee*’s behavior, since *Adapter* is a subclass of *Adaptee*.
-  - introduces only one object, and no additional pointer indirection is needed to get to the adaptee.
+  - introduces only one object, and no additional pointer indirection is needed to get to the *Adaptee*.

 ----

-- An object adapter:
+- An **object adapter**:

-  - let’s a single Adapter work with many Adaptees—that is, the Adaptee itself and all of its subclasses (if any).
-The Adapter can also add functionality to all Adaptees at once.
+  - lets a single *Adapter* work with many *Adaptee*s—that is, the *Adaptee* itself and all of its subclasses (if any).
+  The *Adapter* can also add functionality to all *Adaptees* at once.
-  - makes it harder to override Adaptee behavior.
-It will require subclassing Adaptee and making Adapter refer to the subclass rather than the Adaptee itself.
+  - makes it harder to override the *Adaptee* behavior.
+  It will require subclassing *Adaptee* and making *Adapter* refer to the subclass rather than the *Adaptee* itself.

 ----